hapax/hapax.github.io/assets/chandra.md

 $$

-Somewhat luckily, our naive guess gives an accurate order-of-magnitude bound on the maximum size of a neutron star.
+Somewhat luckily, our naive guess gives an accurate order-of-magnitude bound on the maximum size of a neutron star!

 ## 4. Conclusion<a id="sec-4" name="sec-4"></a>